Paris Hilton Is Seen Without Engagement Ring After Chris Zylka Breakup

-Three days after news of her split from fiancée Chris Zylka, Paris Hilton was spotted in an airport in Melbourne, Australia.
-The socialite wore a black baseball cap, black long-sleeved top, black jeans, and dark sunglasses and seemed unfazed by the recent breakup as she sported a smile and appeared relaxed and happy as she made her way through the airport.
-Noticeably absent from her ensemble was the now-famous massive engagement ring she wore during her engagement to Zylka that ET Online reported is worth $2 million.
+Three days after news of her split from fiance Chris Zylka, Paris Hilton was spotted in an airport in Melbourne, Australia.
+The socialite wore a black baseball cap, black long-sleeved top, black jeans, and dark sunglasses, and seemed unfazed by the recent breakup as she sported a smile and appeared relaxed and happy as she made her way through the airport.
+Noticeably absent from her ensemble was the now-famous massive engagement ring she wore during her engagement to Zylka, which Entertainment Tonight Online reported is worth $2 million.
 Although the couple’s split became public just days ago, sources report that they actually went their separate ways weeks ago when Hilton decided that the relationship had moved too quickly and that Zylka was not the right person for her to settle down with.

 Hilton and the actor/model dated for over two years after meeting at Art Basel in Miami, Florida.
-ET previously reported that they became engaged in January during a ski trip to Aspen, Colorado.
+Entertainment Tonight previously reported that they became engaged in January during a ski trip to Aspen, Colorado.
 Hilton seemed thrilled.

 “I am so excited to be engaged to the love of my life and my best friend.
 I have never felt so happy, safe and loved.
 He is perfect for me in every way and showed me that fairytales really do exist!”